IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

 28. Click the **vce-se-l3 (primary)** in the breadcrumb trail.
 29. Click **{{itz.dedicated.clusterName}}** in the cluster table.

-    The details page for a cluster provides information about all the components of the cluster including the servers running ESXi, storage, and network.
-In addition, additional servers and storage can be added to the cluster from this page.
+    The details page for a cluster provides information about all the components of the cluster.
+This includes the servers running ESXi, storage, and network.
+More servers and storage can be added to the cluster.

 30. Click **Add** in the **ESXi servers** table.

-    When adding servers to the cluster, the new servers can either use the same CPU model and configuration or a new configuration.
+    When servers are added to the cluster, the new servers can either use the same CPU model and configuration or a new configuration.
 While it is a best practice to have all servers in a cluster be heterogeneous, that is not always possible as CPU models age out and are replaced by newer models.
-Another scenario is if there is a desire to upgrade all the servers in a cluster to a different CPU model and configuration.
+Another scenario is a desire to upgrade all the servers in a cluster to a different CPU model and configuration.

 31. Click the **information** (![](_attachments/infoIcon.png)) icon next to **Maintenance mode**.

-    In most circumstances administrators do not want workloads to be assigned to new hosts until all customizations and updates to the host are complete.
-Bring the hosts up in **Maintenance mode** prevents that from occurring.
+    In most circumstances, administrators do not want workloads to be assigned to new hosts until all customizations and updates to the host are complete.
+Bringing up the hosts in **Maintenance mode** prevents that from occurring.

-32. Click the **information dialog** to dismiss it.
+32. Click the **information dialog** to close it.
 33. Click **Next**.
 34. Review the screen and click **Next**.

     The new host or hosts can either use the same primary subnets or a different one.
-The subnets must already exist and be reachable by the VMware management components.
+The subnets must exist and be reachable by the VMware management components.

-    The next step would be to accept the agreements and then click **Add**.
-For this demonstration, a new server will not be added.
+    The next step is to accept the agreements and then click **Add**.
+For this demonstration, a new server is not added.

 35. Click the **x** to close the **Add ESXi server** dialog.
 36. Select the **host-mf000.se.l3.com** server in the table.